AnshulDhamot17/Containers/README.md

 * In the same way, a container image is a ready-made package.
 It contains everything an application needs to run like the code, libraries, and settings.
 Just as the cake in the fridge doesn’t need further preparation, the container image has everything set up and stored, ready to be used anytime.

 **Running the Container as Eating a Slice of Cake:**

+* Now, say you’re hungry, and you want a slice of cake.
+You go to the fridge, take out the cake, cut a slice, and start enjoying it.
+This process of slicing and eating makes the cake active in a sense because now you are interacting with it by eating.

+* In technical terms, running a container is similar.
+When you run a container, you are taking that stored ready to go container image and making it active meaning you start it up so you can interact with the application within it.

+## Rootless Containers